-You may save from 1% to 50% - in whole percentages - of your eligible pay before taxes are withheld.
-Your annual Before-Tax Contributions may not exceed certain limits imposed by the PR-Code.
-For 2021, that limit (not including Catch-up Contributions) is \$15,000.
-For more details, see "Contribution Limits" on page 15.
+In general, you may save from 1% to 50% - in whole percentages - of your eligible pay before taxes are withheld.
+Your annual Before-Tax Contributions may not exceed the lesser of 50% of your eligible pay or the PR-Code limit on Before-Tax Contributions to the Plan.
+For 2024, that limit (not including Catch-up Contributions) is \$15,000.
+For more details, see "Contribution Limits" below.
 Your contribution election stays in place from year to year unless you make a change, you are subject to automatic increases, or you elect to have your contributions automatically increased.